 The objective was clear: an example would have to be made of Queen Vashti.
 Too many women looked upon her.
-If that ever circulated... anarchy would spread throughout the country...
+If that ever circulated... that the king's wife had openly refused... anarchy would spread throughout the country...

-The wise men were afraid: women could get all kinds of ideas in their heads.
+The wise men were afraid: women could get all kinds of crazy ideas in their heads.
 They might even think they were men's equals, capable of making their own decisions...

-No longer would any man be safe in his own house...
+No man would any longer be safe in his own house...

-In the eyes of the kings ministers the queen's disobedience had social, political and economic consequences and dangers...
-Her behaviour was considered a threat to the created order and to national security of course.
+In the eyes of those men the queen's disobedience had social, political and economic consequences and dangers...
+Her behaviour was a threat to the created order and to national security of course.

 For her refusal to leave her own guests and come to her husband Vashti paid dearly.
 The rest of the story, we know all too well.

 In the end she lost her crown.
 She lost her home and her position in society.
-But she kept her head held up high and her pride and dignity unhurt!
+But she kept her head held up high, and her pride and dignity unhurt!

 The king's demand for his wife to come and show herself before his drunken guests was just too much.